 Make sure your container has holes at the bottom.
 Water needs to be able to drain from your container.
 If there are no holes, water will sit at the bottom, rotting the roots and ultimately killing your plant.
 You don’t want that to happen!

-Fill the bottom of your container with potting soil.
-I usually use Miracle Gro Potting Soil, but lately have been using a hybrid mix that works great.
+Fill the bottom of your chosen pot with potting soil.
+I usually use Miracle-Gro Potting Soil, but lately have been using a hybrid mix that works great.
 Gently pull the zinnias out of the plastic pot they came in.

 Grow Zinnias in the Ground